-The waste emissions up to FY2016 are those of non-consolidated, direct consolidated subsidiaries/office only, and from FY2017 are those of consolidated, direct and indirect consolidated subsidiaries/all sites.
-The above figures for Japan include general waste but exclude industrial waste and valuable resource.
+- (1) The waste emissions for FY2016 are those of non-consolidated and direct consolidated subsidiaries/office only, and from FY2017 are those of non-consolidated and consolidated subsidiaries/all sites.
+The boundary is as of the end of March of the reporting period. - (%2) The above figures for Japan include general waste but exclude industrial waste and valuable resource.